 Handle relapses without self-destruction

-You will probably slip up.
+You may slip up.
 Most people do, regardless of age.
 When it happens:

-- Don’t spiral.
-A relapse is one event, not a reset of all your progress.
+- Treat the relapse as one event, not a reset of all your progress.

 - Write down what happened: what triggered it, what you were feeling, what time of day it was.